 - To set up the moment your widget will appear on the page, go to the Targeting tab.
 Here you can also make your widget visible on selected pages only.

-In the process, you can preview the widget at any time to see how it will look on your website from various devices and screen sizes.
+In the process, you can preview the widget and check how it will look on your website from various devices and screen sizes.

 Website feedback widgets you can use

-The first and the most obvious way to suggest visitors leave their feedback is through a floating contact button or a tab, and we’ve noticed these are the options most Getsitecontrol users choose for their websites.
-However, if you want to encourage user engagement in a more active way, consider other options as well:
+The first and the most obvious way to suggest visitors leave their feedback is through a floating contact button, and we’ve noticed this is the option most Getsitecontrol users choose for their websites.
+However, if you want to encourage user engagement in a more active way, consider other options as well.

 Bars are the second most popular form used to collect feedback on a website, and that is easy to explain.
 They are always in sight, they look unobtrusive, and they fit more text than a tab or a button.
 The latter allows you to place a more enticing call-to-action that will attract more visitors.